Skip to main content

 3

-Arrive on campus to experience Northwestern traditions, build connections, learn to navigate campus, and understand how to leverage your transfer experience in your new start.
+Arrive on campus to experience Northwestern traditions, build connections, learn to navigate campus, and register for fall classes.

-International students move in September 7 and participate in orientation September 8-18 and 23.
+International students move in September 7 and participate in International Wildcat Welcome September 8-9 and continue on to Wildcat Welcome through September 15.

 Learn more about Wildcat Welcome.